 As a senior, you may also qualify to have your taxes "deferred" and paid by your estate.
 See the Thurston County Assessor website for more information.

 The amount of tax reduced depends on the value of your property and the level of your income.
 Not all of the tax may disappear but you will receive a significant reduction.
 All qualifying senior/disabled taxpayers, regardless of property value, are exempt from voted taxes.
 In Thurston County voted taxes are, on average, about 40% of the tax bill.

 Depending on when you applied, the Assessor may not have completed their part of the process and notified us so we can send you an updated tax bill.
 We cannot change the tax amount due until the Assessor has processed and approved your application.
-You must pay whatever tax is due on the due dates or you will owe interest and penalty, even if you have an application pending.
+You must pay whatever tax is due on the due date or you will owe interest and maybe penalty, even if you have an application pending.
 If your application is processed after you pay, you will receive a refund or a bill for a reduced balance depending on the amount of the change.

 All exemption programs are administered by the Thurston County Assessor.
-See their website for information on other exemptions/deferral programs such as home improvements, open space, agricultural, etc. They also have information about damaged property.
+See their website for information on other exemptions/deferral programs such as home improvements, open space, agricultural, etc. They also have information about damaged or destroyed property.